3191110276/intro-to-kubernetes/C2_Package_Manager/README.md

 helm status ciscoapp
 ```

 OK, great, that worked.
-Let's use some more features of Helm though.
+You can also view your application in the browser.
+Remember to use 'kubectl get service nginx-ingress-controller --namespace=ccp' to get the IP, and then append '/example/' as the path for the app.
+Let's explore some more features of Helm.
 First, let's delete the existing application using the following command:

 ```
 helm delete ciscoapp